adamelha/DB_music/APIs.md

 ## Get Songs Table (or playlist songs table)
 ----
   Returns the table of all the songs depending on a filter and number of pages to display.
-  * If 'playlist_id' is defined in the body - then display the songs from that playlist.
+  * If 'playlist_name' is defined in the body - then display the songs from that playlist.
-  * If 'playlist_id' is not defined in the body - then display from regular database
+  * If 'playlist_name' is not defined in the body - then display from regular database

   NOTE: filters are in JSON in the Data Params